tanMan5/HW10.EmployeeSummary/README.md

   When you type app.js into the terminal, the questons will appear and user will give answers that will create the team template.

+  I was not able to get my intern or engineer questons to work which resulted in not being able to render the HTML page.

   ## License

   none